Robert K. Merton: Education

 Merton began his sociological career under the guidance of George E. Simpson at Philadelphia's Temple University (1927–1931).
 Merton's work as Simpson's research assistant on a project dealing with race and media introduced Merton to sociology.
 Under Simpson's leadership, Merton attended an American Sociological Association annual meeting where he met Pitrim A. Sorokin, the founding chair of the Harvard University sociology department.
 Merton applied to Harvard and worked from 1931 to 1936 as a research assistant to Sorokin.

 By his second year at Harvard he had begun publishing with Sorokin.
 In 1934 he began publishing articles of his own, including "Recent French Sociology", "The Course of Arabian Intellectual Development, 700–1300 A.D.", "Fluctuations in the Rate of Industrial Invention", and "Science and Military Technique".
 In 1936 he graduated from Harvard, having obtained an MA and PhD in sociology.

 By the end of his student career in 1938 he embarked on works that brought him renown, publishing his first major study, Science, Technology, and Society in Seventeenth-Century England, which helped create the sociology of science.
 Merton's dissertation committee comprised Sorokin, Talcott Parsons, the historian George Sarton, and the biochemist Lawrence Joseph Henderson.
 Merton's thesis—similar to Max Weber's famous claim about a link between the Protestant work ethic and the capitalist economy—proposed a positive correlation between the rise of Protestant pietism, Puritanism, and early experimental science.

 Personal life

 In 1934 Merton married Suzanne Carhart, with whom he had a son, Robert C. Merton, winner of the 1997 Nobel Prize in economics, and two daughters, Stephanie Merton Tombrello and Vanessa Merton, professor of law at Pace University School of Law.
 In 1968 Merton and Carhart separated; she died in 1992.

-In 1993 Merton married his fellow sociologist and collaborator, Harriet Zuckerman.
+In 1993 Merton married his fellow sociologist and collaborator, Harriet Zuckerman, who had been his companion since the late sixties.
 After years of failing health, and battling six forms of cancer, Merton died in Manhattan on 23 February 2003, aged 92.
 He was survived by his wife, three children, nine grandchildren, and nine great-grandchildren.